Links on SoundGuys may earn us a commission. Learn more.

 What is the Bose QuietComfort 35 II Gaming Headset like?

 The Bose QuietComfort 35 II Gaming Headset is a pretty familiar thing.
-In most respects, it’s just the Bose QC 35 II, which we reviewed back in 2017.
+In most respects, it’s just the Bose QC 35 II, which we initially reviewed back in 2017.
 That means a lot of what’s important about this headset is stuff we’ve already discussed.
 We’ll still go over some of it, but the focus is on what’s new here.

 Additionally, a USB-A volume dial is included.
 This is meant for use with a PC, and features a 3.5mm jack for plugging in the headset.
 The large volume dial offers a satisfying amount of resistance, and a rubberized bottom, so it won’t go sliding around your desk.
 It also houses a button for turning on microphone monitoring—pressing it multiple times toggles through three monitor volume options.